Clean The LibraryShelf finder & guide · unofficial

 Three, one floor

-Sorter feeds the pile, courier empties it, auditor runs Insight behind them so a single wrong spine never reopens a finished zone.
+Sorter feeds the pile, courier empties it, checker re-reads the spines behind them so a single wrong title never reopens a finished shelf.

 Squad